Real-Dev-Squad/website-backend/README.md

 - If any API changes have been made:
     - Write JS Doc on top of your routes using YAML based annotations in OPEN API 3.0 format.
     - Run `npm run generate-api-schema` to generate the API schema.
 A file `public/apiSchema.json` will be created/updated.

+Read more about contributing to the project: [CONTRIBUTING](CONTRIBUTING.md)